vazome/vazome.tech/content/Science/MATHS.md

 ---
 date created: 2025-06-18T05:20:40+04:00
-date modified: 2025-06-18T05:51:50+04:00
+date modified: 2025-06-18T05:56:53+04:00
 tags:
   - math
 ---
 This article will use some images from: [3Blue1Brown](https://www.3blue1brown.com/lessons), [Math Academy](https://www.mathacademy.com/)

 I study math, these are my notes, I figured it would be great to make an article of that.
+This article mainly English, but there is some Russian generally as a translation, since math is whole another language...

 > [!Tip] Glossary (click)
 > Integer - целое число  $-1 \leq x \leq 1 \cdots$